 2. Do kids need fluoride toothpaste in the UK?

 UK dentists generally recommend using fluoride toothpaste for children to prevent cavities.
-However, fluoride-free options can be suitable for kids who are at low risk of decay, have swallowing issues, or where parents prefer natural alternatives.
+However, fluoride-free options can be suitable for kids who are at low risk of decay, have swallowing issues, or for whom parents prefer natural alternatives.

 3. What is the safest toothpaste without fluoride?